Best Ultrasonic Cleaners FAQ's

 Follow THIS LINK for more information

-Q. Can I use solvents or other cleaning liquids in my ultrasonic tank?
+Q. Can I use any solvents or other cleaning liquids in my ultrasonic tank?

 Liquids and chemicals not specifically designed for use with ultrasonic cleaners may cause a health hazard if subjected to heat and ultrasonic agitation, as well as potentially damaging the tank.
 In extreme cases, some cleaning solvents can spontaneously combust.
 Always check with your chemical supplier.